omharc/app-dev/README.md

 # app-dev
 My first repository

-# My favorite movie of all time
+# My Favorite Movie Of All Time
 ### Genre/Horror
 1. Psycho: (1960)
 2. The Silence of the Lambs: (1991)